 Anyone who is new to poker may find the game quite frustrating even if it is easy to learn and play.
+You might have already tried playing on some websites such as bet365 and even using bonus codes for bet365, only to realize you don’t even know when to start.
 The problem is you need a lot of practice in order to master it.
 Luckily, there are a lot of good books that could help you with the basic rules, strategy and ways to master poker.
 And for those who don’t manage to find the time to sit down and read, audiobooks are an innovative and helpful way to consume high-quality poker content.

 If you too are a poker enthusiast eager to learn but don’t have time for paper books, check our short list of audiobooks that will teach poker players different aspects of the card game.